 My passions ebb & wane, sometimes I spend weeks exclusively on the computer designing & at other times I am in craft mode & spend weeks at the work bench creating.
-I no longer teach out in the community but still have my original, though significantly smaller, group twice a month held here in my home.
+I no longer teach out in the community & have now also disbanded the group I taught here in my home twice a month in order to focus exclusively on the website.

-I still make soap & jewellery, get the sewing machine out to create soft furnishings etc. & even bake a cake occasionally, but my main focus now is this website & the design work it is fuelled by as well as making cards using, what I have to admit has become my obsession, dies.
+I still make soap & jewellery, get the sewing machine out to create soft furnishings etc. & even bake a cake occasionally, but my main focus now is this website & the design work that fuels it, as well as paper crafting - using mainly what I have to admit has become my obsession - cutting dies.

 Anyhow, I would be delighted if you chose to use anything from the site to create your projects, to sell for your charity, or for profit/to replenish your stash.
 But as I give you all of my work freely, I ask is that you honour my good will & do not print off the sheets themselves to sell, though I am more than happy if you choose to print off multiples to use with your own craft groups.